changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-quickstart-task-cli.md

 ## <a name="next-steps"></a>Następne kroki

-W tym przewodniku szybki start użyto funkcji zadań ACR do szybkiego kompilowania, wypychania i uruchamiania obrazu kontenera platformy Docker w systemie Azure.
-Przejdź do samouczków Azure Container Registry, aby dowiedzieć się więcej o używaniu zadań ACR do automatyzowania kompilacji i aktualizacji obrazów.
+In this quickstart, you used features of ACR Tasks to quickly build, push, and run a Docker container image natively within Azure.
+Continue to the Azure Container Registry tutorials to learn about using ACR Tasks to automate image builds and updates.

 > [!div class="nextstepaction"]
-> [Samouczki Azure Container Registry][container-registry-tutorial-quick-task]
+> [Azure Container Registry tutorials][container-registry-tutorial-quick-task]

 <!-- LINKS - external -->
 [docker-linux]: https://docs.docker.com/engine/installation/#supported-platforms